vg-lab/ReTo/README.md

 ## Dependencies

+As required dependencies ReTo needs:
+* OpenGL
+* GLEW
+* Eigen3

+The following dependencies are optional:
+* GLUT for some examples
+* ZeroEQ/Lexis for publishing camera
-TODO.
-Boost's Unit Test Framework are optional.
+* Boost's Unit Test Framework for unit testing.

 ## Building